- Discussion:

 - primary intervention is mandatory when there is evidence of a vascular lesion;

-- secondary intervention is indicated in patients with debilitating pain, failure to progress and progression of the lesion while under observation;
+- intervention is indicated w/ debilitating pain, failure to progress and progression of the lesion while under observation;

-prognosis for complete lesions of the plexus associated with damage to the cervical spinal cord is particularly poor;
+prognosis for complete lesions of plexus associated with damage to cervical spinal cord is particularly poor;

 - all transabdominal wounds require open debridement to ensure that the joint is free of bowel contaminants;